Zoe Saldana Says She Should Have "Done Everything In Her Power" To Cast A Dark Skinned Black Woman In Nina Simone Biopic

 Zoe Saldana Says She Should Have “Done Everything In Her Power” To Cast A Dark Skinned Black Woman In Nina Simone Biopic

 For context, Simone was a Black music artist who used her platform to assist the civil rights movement.
-A dark skinned Black woman, the way that she navigated through life was no doubt impacted by the color of her skin; on top of facing racism and sexism, Simone likely dealt with rampant colorism specific to that which darker Black women all over the globe face daily.
+A dark skinned Black woman, the way that she navigated through life was no doubt impacted by the colour of her skin; on top of facing racism and sexism, Simone likely dealt with rampant colourism specific to that which darker Black women all over the globe face daily.

 Advertisement